edgedb/edgedb/docs/edgeql/funcops/datetime.rst

     Extract a specific element of input date by name.

-    The :eql:type:`local_date` scalar has the following elements available for extraction:
+    The :eql:type:`cal::local_date` scalar has the following elements available for extraction:

     - ``'century'`` - the century according to the Gregorian calendar